By Marcus Fernandez

 When accidents occur, contact a Tampa personal injury attorney

 We hope these safety tips help keep you and your teenager safe this summer.
-When accidents happen because of other people’s negligence, the Tampa personal injury attorneys at Kinney, Fernandez, and Boire can help.
+However, accidents and injuries can still happen despite your best efforts to avoid them.
+When you or a family member suffer injuries caused by someone else’s negligence, you may have the right to recover compensation.
+The Tampa personal injury attorneys at the Law Offices of Kinney, Fernandez, & Boire can help.
 Contact us today for a free consultation and case evaluation.